taltstidl/AppCompat-Extension-Library/README.md

 *For the full documentation and customization options head over to the [Delightful Detail Drawables wiki](https://github.com/TR4Android/AppCompat-Extension-Library/wiki/Delightful-Detail-Drawables).*

 ## TypefaceCompat
+> The `TypefaceCompat` utility has been removed in version `0.5.0` of this library.
+The official [downloadable fonts](https://developer.android.com/guide/topics/ui/look-and-feel/downloadable-fonts.html) or [FontsContractCompat](https://developer.android.com/reference/android/support/v4/provider/FontsContractCompat.html) should be used instead.
+While apps will continue to compile, the Roboto typeface will no longer be applied on pre-Lollipop devices as the associated resources have been removed to conserve space.

 The `TypefaceCompat` is a utility for supporting the newest [Typography](https://www.google.com/design/spec/style/typography.html).
 It automatically sets the text size, color *and typeface* for the styles specified in the guidelines.

 ##### Main features: